 - Set your standards SUPER low

-My personal standard is “If I did anything creative today for more than 5 minutes, that counts as a win.”
+My personal standard is “If I did anything creative today for over 5 minutes, that counts as a win.”
 What it was, the quality produced, and the time spent as long as it was longer than 5 minutes, don’t matter, just so long as I do something.
-The goal here isn’t even to make incremental progress, but rather to keep your brain in a creative headspace so that when you can go back to writing, there isn’t such a long readjustment period as you try to get back into a point where you know how to approach your story.
+The goal here isn’t even to make incremental progress, but to keep your brain in a creative headspace so that when you can go back to writing, there isn’t such a long readjustment period as you try to get back into a point where you know how to approach your story.

 - Yes, I’m a hypocrite, but you need to REST